-<key> The meta.<label> sections are intended to provide a forwards-compatible way to add metadata to the manifest which is not interpreted by RAUC in any way.
-They are accessible via rauc info and the "Inspect-Bundle" D-Bus API.
-In future releases, they will be accessible in hooks/handlers, as well.
+<key> The meta. <label> sections are intended to provide a forwards-compatible way to add data to the manifest which is not interpreted by RAUC in any way.
+Currently, they are just ignored when reading a manifest.
+In future releases, they will be accessible via rauc info, the D-Bus API and in hooks/handlers.